therealakhilkk/osi-model.md/Transport layer.md

 The Transport Layer is the fourth layer of the OSI model and is responsible for ensuring reliable and efficient data transfer between devices.
 It provides end-to-end communication, error handling, and flow control to guarantee that data is delivered completely, correctly, and in the right order.

-Key Functions of the Transport Layer
+Functions

 Segmentation and Reassembly
 Divides large data into smaller segments for transmission.
 Reassembles segments in the correct order at the receiver’s end.

 Flow Control
 Regulates data flow to prevent overwhelming a slow receiver.
 Example: If a sender transmits data too fast, flow control slows it down.

 Error Detection and Correction
 Ensures data integrity by checking for transmission errors.
 Example: Checksums and Acknowledgments (ACK) in TCP.

 Connection Control
 Supports Connection-Oriented (TCP) and Connectionless (UDP) communication.
 TCP ensures reliable, ordered delivery, while UDP is faster but less reliable.

 Multiplexing
 Enables multiple applications to communicate simultaneously using port numbers.
 Example: A web browser (HTTP - Port 80) and an email client (SMTP - Port 25) can work together on the same device.